Predators rally from 3-goal deficit to beat Stars 5-3

 NASHVILLE, Tenn.
+(AP) -- Coach Peter Laviolette and the Nashville Predators can enjoy their upcoming five-day break regret-free following an amazing five-goal rally Sunday night.

-(AP) -- Filip Forsberg scored a short-handed goal 6:02 into the third period and the Nashville Predators rallied from a three-goal deficit to beat the Dallas Stars 5-3 on Sunday night.
+Filip Forsberg scored a short-handed goal 6:02 into the third period to put the Predators ahead to stay, and Nashville rallied from a three-goal deficit to beat the Dallas Stars 5-3 on Sunday night.

-Roman Josi scored twice, Calle Jarnkrok got the tying goal 4:40 into the third and Mike Fisher added an empty-netter with 1:38 left.
+Roman Josi scored twice, Calle Jarnkrok got the tying goal and Mike Fisher added an empty-netter.
 James Neal and P.K.
-Subban each had two assists, and Nashville snapped a two-game skid.
+Subban each had two assists as Nashville snapped a two-game skid.

-The Predators can breathe a little easier during their upcoming five-day break after avoiding a second loss in two days on home ice.
+With the rally, the Predators avoided their second loss in two days on home ice.
 Embarrassed in a 7-4 defeat to Florida on Saturday, they came out feisty from the opening faceoff, only to give up the first three goals.

+''That was a great win no matter how you look at it,'' Fisher said. ''After yesterday, we put a solid effort in on the back-to-back, and to come back like that, those go into the memory bank when we know we can do that going forward too, because we're going to have to I'm sure down the stretch.''

-Jamie Benn had a goal and an assist, Patrick Sharp and Devin Shore had a goal apiece and Tyler Seguin had three assists.
+Jamie Benn had a goal and an assist, Patrick Sharp and Devin Shore had a goal apiece and Tyler Seguin had three assists for the Stars.
 Dallas has lost five of six.

+''You go into a third period with a 3-1 lead, and your life is on the line,'' Benn said. ''That's the effort, that's the result that we get.
+It's unacceptable.
+I'm not saying I'm perfect.
+I'm not saying I played my best game, but we're fighting for our lives, and that's what we put out there for 20 minutes.''

 With the win, Nashville evened up the season series between the Central Division teams at 2-2.
-The Predators will visit Dallas on April 6.

 The Predators came out very chippy against another team that likes to fight.
 The result was a pair of fights within the first minute and a third midway through the period.
 Dallas got a full two minutes of 5-on-3 off the second fight that also featuring penalties on Subban and forward Austin Watson just 45 seconds into the game.